|

 Mac

 cartoonist, columnist, and solar consultant.
-He has written
+He wrote for

 Futurist magazine, High